Rohan-cp/generative-art/README.md

 ## Planned future explorations
 <ul>
 <li> Experiment with input from real world (like visualising sound, using weather or atmospheric data) </li>
-<li> Work on making pieces dynamic (like following your cursor or just having rendered objects move or change in shape, size and color).
+<li> Work on making pieces dynamic (like following your cursor or just having rendered objects move or change in shape, size and/or color).
 <li> Specific instances of the above point basically: simulate water flow and fire (separately).
 Water because I've always been interested in turbulent flow and I have tried to capture it many times in my drawings and I think I'll fare better with code for this.
 Fire because it just seems like an interesting challenge.
 </ul>